ws333/iases3frontends/README.md

 - Exported files contain the date of the export.
 At import this export date is stored in lastImportExportDate in IndexedDB, this date is then used at the next import to determine how the import is to be applied.

 - To sum up the requirements of the logic:
-  - The sc stats are to be kept accurate in all possible scenarios, i.e. always reflect the true sent count. _The exception is if there has been sending from multiple devices without exporting and importing sequentially between sending sessions, which would create overlapping stats and scew the sent counts_.
+  - The sc stats are to be kept accurate in all possible scenarios to always reflect the true sent count. _The exception is if there has been sending from multiple devices without exporting and importing sequentially between sending sessions, which would create overlapping stats and skew the sent counts_.
   - Users can:
-    - Send emails (i.e. increment sc) in multiple sessions
+    - Send emails (increments sc) in multiple sessions
     - Export files in between sending sessions
     - Import any previous export multiple times in between sending sessions
     - Do these actions in any order on one device, but only send emails/export/import in sequence when using multiple devices.

 ## Other notes

-- To view more detailed logging create key "devmode" with value "1" in localStorage
+- To view more detailed logging, create key "devmode" with value "1" in localStorage

 ## Development Workflow